CycloneDX/cdxgen/README.md

                          master                              [default: "master"]
       --project-id       Dependency track or AppThreat project id.
-Either provide the id or the project name and version together --version          Show version number                           [boolean] -h                     Show help                                     [boolean]
+Either provide the id or the project name and version together --required-only    Include only the packages with required scope on the SBoM.                                         [boolean]
+      --version          Show version number                           [boolean] -h                     Show help                                     [boolean]
 ```